shin-materials/VASP-DOS_extractor/README.md

  ```
 - [xml_filename]: name of vasprun.xml file.</br>
 - [out_filename]: name of DOS data file.
 By default it follows the printing format of p4vasp, except for the line1 containing header.
 Header starts with # showing the Band gap, and list of data in the output file.</br>
 - [entries]: entry can be element or specific atom.
-The script also supports orbital projection.</br>
+The script also supports orbital projection by specifiying orbital with entry dash (-).</br>
-Example) Fe-d: d-orbitals of Fe, Fe1: DOS of Fe1 atom, Fe-dxy: dxy-orbital of Fe, Fe1-dxy: dxy-orbital of Fe 1 atom, O-px: p-orbital of O. </br>
+  - Example)
+    - Fe-d: d-orbitals of Fe
+    - Fe1: DOS of Fe1 atom
+    - Fe-dxy: dxy-orbital of Fe
+    - Fe1-dxy: dxy-orbital of Fe1 atom
+    - O-px: p-orbital of O
 - [options]: option can be stated with --.
 At this moment there are three options,</br>
   - --elements: </br>
   - --atoms: </br>